indrekots/aws-workshop/README.md

 ### 7.4 ELB security group

+Finally, create a security group for a load balancer that we're going to create later.
+Name it `<your-name-lb-sg>`.
 Allow all incoming HTTP (port 80) traffic from all sources.

 ![List of security group rules for lb group](lb-sg-rules.png)